 However, the cost of the chemically produced soy sauce is much cheaper, so be very careful when dining out at a sushi bar or at a restaurant that offers you soy sauce.

 1/2 cup Filtered Water 3/4 cup Organic Tamari or Low Sodium Soy Sauce (traditionally fermented) 2 Tbsp.
 Organic Raw Brown Sugar (or to taste) 1 Clove Garlic (pressed) Freshly Grated Ginger (to taste) 2 Tbsp. of Organic Raw Honey (or to taste) Instructions:

 Cook to marry the flavors and reduce teriyaki sauce for a few minutes.

-You can add teriyaki sauce to fish, shrimp, tofu, chicken, or any protein you want to flavor using this rich tasting Japanese sauce.
+You can add teriyaki sauce to chicken, fish, shrimp, tofu, or any protein you want to flavor with this popular Japanese sauce.

-Making a stir fry with teriyaki sauce really adds a nice flavor and really helps to kick up what might have otherwise been a very boring meal.
+Teriyaki sauce recipes will help to kick up what might have otherwise been a very boring meal.

-You can find pre-made teriyaki sauce at most grocery stores especially in the Asian section, but it's so easy to just make your own teriyaki recipe.
+You can find pre-made teriyaki sauce at most grocery stores in the Asian section, but it's so easy to make your own homemade teriyaki sauce recipes.

-And this way, you know what you are eating!
+And this way, you'll know what you are consuming!

 Go to Sukiyaki Recipe Return to Japanese Food Recipes